helmedeiros/blog/content/en/posts/2010-02-09-o-objetivo-nao-deveria-ser-entregar-otimas-funcionalidades.md

 date: 2010-02-09 23:49:20+02:00
 draft: false
 tags:
   - AGILE
   - Agile Methodologies
   - ROI
   - XP
   - Development
   - Quality
 categories:
   - Agile
   - Events
-subtitle: Experiences and learnings from technology events
+subtitle: Shift from feature delivery to value creation—discover how focusing on user outcomes rather than polished functionality leads to more meaningful software that truly serves people's needs
 ---

 Every time I hear someone talk about using agile methodologies, I'm more convinced that we need to reinforce not just the message of adaptability, but also the **discipline required to become truly efficient** at delivering value.
 Agility is not about skipping steps — it's about **understanding deeply what we do, why we do it, and how to do it well**, so we can make intentional choices about what to keep and what to let go.